-PRECIOUS-Gold firms as trade hopes dent dollar; palladium sets record high
+PRECIOUS-Gold firms as trade hopes dent dollar; palladium surges to record

 “Gold is not quite seeing the boost from Trump’s tweet than you might have expected ...
 Still, it continues to look bullish, with $1,320 having provided adequate support late last week,” OANDA senior market analyst Craig Erlam wrote in a note.

-Gold rose to a 10-month peak of $1,346.73 last week and has gained about 4 percent this year, helped by expectations that the U.S. central bank will pause interest rate increases.
+Gold rose to a 10-month peak of $1,346.73 last week and has gained about 4 percent so far this year, helped by expectations that the U.S. central bank will pause interest rate increases.

 Markets are looking ahead to a testimony by U.S. Federal Reserve Chairman Jerome Powell on Tuesday and Wednesday.